adammakinson/chorechart/CHORECHART.md

     j.
 User notification system
     k.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
+    l.
+Checkbox functionality
+        1. An admin assigns a chore to another user (could be another admin) I think we need an assignee, which would also be the reviewer.
+        2. The person to whom the chore is assigned gets the chore in their list and the checkmark icon.
+The checkmark icon here submits a state change indicating the chore is "ready for review"
+        3. The admin (person who assigned the task) would then have the checkmark show up in their interface for the task.
+Checking this instance of the checkbox would be done after the assigner of the chore had manually verified that the task was completed to satisfaction.
+        4. I think all I need to do is add an assigner_id to the user_chores table because it makes sense that a chore can only be assined by one person.
+I think with that, everything is there for the remaining functionality.

 4. I fiddled around with the app onboarding concept a bit earlier.
     The basic gist is we check for a .env file with credentials and